 In recent years, brain scan technology has shown that young people's brains are far more susceptible to the negative effects of substance abuse than previously understood -- and that there is a higher risk of developing an addiction later in life for those who start using substances in their teens.

-The NWDA is actively engaged in educating young people about the risks and consequences of substance abuse.
-On Oct.
-15, 2013, working with community partners, the NWDA held, "Be the Influence," the 2nd Annual Youth Conference at Greenfield Community College, aimed at helping young people learn the skills they need to positively influence their peers.
+The NWDA is actively engaged in educating young people about the risks and consequences of substance use.
+Working with community partners, the NWDA holds conferences for young people aimed at helping them learn the skills they need to positively influence their peers.